Align before Adapt: Leveraging Entity-to-Region Alignments for Generalizable Video Action Recognition

 \subsection{Few-shot Comparisons}

-\textbf{Settings.} We evaluate our few-shot experiments on the HMDB-51 and UCF-101 datasets.
-To construct the training set, we randomly sample 2, 4, 8, and 16 videos from each class, and we set the frame number in each video to either 8 or 32.
+\textbf{Settings.} We evaluate our few-shot experiments on the HMDB-51 and UCF-101 datasets, utilizing ALTs trained on Kinetics-400 data and a text corpus.
+For the training set construction, we randomly sample 2, 4, 8, and 16 videos from each class, and we set the frame number in each video to either 8 or 32.
 Following the protocols of X-CLIP~\cite{niXCLIP}, we use the first split of the test set for evaluation.

 \textbf{Results.} \cref{tab:fewshot} shows the performance comparison on $K$-shot learning.
 Our method significantly outperforms image-pretrained methods.
 For instance, when $K$=2, ALT-B/16 surpasses VideoSwin-B~\cite{liuVideoSwinTransformer2022a} by \emph{43.4\%} on HMDB-51 and \emph{39.9\%} on UCF-101.
 Among the approaches that leverage image-language pretraining: In two-shot scenarios, ALT-B/16 surpasses the previous state of arts by \emph{7.1\%} and \emph{9.2\%} on HMDB-51 and UCF-101, respectively.
 The lead remains consistent across 16-shot scenarios and continues to expand when switching to ALT-L/14.
-This showcases the superior generalization capabilities of our paradigm, which establishes reusable `entity-to-region' alignments.
+This showcases the superior generalization capabilities of our paradigm, which establishes reusable entity-to-region alignments.